radu-lefter/PalmeDOrMovies/README.md

 ## Installation

 The API requires Spring Boot vs 2.7 and Java vs 18 to run.
-It can be executed from the command line with java -jar <palmedor.jar>.
+It can be executed from the command line with java -jar palmedor.jar.

 Install the dependencies and devDependencies and start the server.